solosodium/MakeyOneDayBuild/README.md

 ```

 ## Blog
-If you need more info, go [here] (http://randomcodingstuff.blogspot.com/2015/12/makey-makey-go-one-day-build.html).
+If you need more info, go [here](http://randomcodingstuff.blogspot.com/2015/12/makey-makey-go-one-day-build.html).

 ## Licence